simnalamburt/arc311/Lab4/README.md

 	`CREATE DATABASE awslogs;`
 4. Click **Run Query**.
 5. From the left-hand pane, click the **Database** drop down and select your new `awslogs` database.
 6. Click the `+` tab to open a new query and paste the following in to the New Query.
-You will need to update the location on **Line 20** with your **S3 Bucket** and path.
+You will need to update the location on **Line 20** with your **S3 Bucket Path**.
 If you are unsure of the account ID and region code, you can browse to the S3 console, click on your bucket and follow to path.

 	```sql
 	CREATE EXTERNAL TABLE IF NOT EXISTS vpc_flow_logs (